zooniverse/tove/README.md

 Connecting to Blob Storage in Tove is handled by [Rails Active Storage](https://guides.rubyonrails.org/active_storage_overview.html).
 Calls to upload transcription data to storage, or remove it from storage occur within the Transcription Controller.

+For reference for future apps that may want to set up Rails Active Storage, here are the steps that were taken to get this set up:
+1. Add gems `azure-storage` and `azure-storage-blob` to Gemfile.
+2. In the transcription model, add the line `has_many_attached :export_files`.
+We will now use `export_files` to handle the uploading and removing of files.
+3. Add methods on the transcription model to upload and remove files from storage.
+We have called them `upload_files_to_storage` and `remove_files_from_storage`.
+Within the upload method, the key line is: `export_files.attach(io: temp_file, filename: filename)`<br/> within the remove method, the key line is:`export_files.map(&:purge)`
+4. The methods on the transcription model are called when a transcription is either approved (`upload_files_to_storage`) or unapproved (`remove_files_from_storage`).
+Note that files are not uploaded directly from the browser, which differs from how Panoptes uploads work.

 </p>
 <p>